Website Terms & Conditions and General Terms & Conditions

 Reserved parking space will be available, with regard to site and health and safety restrictions, to those with mobility difficulties.

-Our ticket office staff are able to recommend the most appropriate seating/space for each individual.
+Our Ticket Office staff can recommend the most appropriate seating/space for each individual.

 They will communicate with door staff, to alert them to any arrangements that may be required in advance of the individual going into the tent.